oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ### Preconditions

-* The Client does not have a pre-registered OAuth 2.0 client at the IdP Authorization Server or the Resource Application
+* The Client does not have a pre-registered OAuth 2.0 client at the IdP Authorization Server or the Resource Authorization Server
 * The Client has obtained an Identity Assertion (e.g. ID Token) from the IdP Authorization Server
-* The Resource Application is configured to allow the Identity Assertion Authorization Grant from unregistered clients
+* The Resource Authorization Server is configured to allow the Identity Assertion JWT Authorization Grant from unregistered clients

 ## LLM Agent using Enterprise Tools